Firider35/INFRA-Unityfied/README.md

 - [Loiste Interactive](loisteinteractive.com) for the making the original game [INFRA](https://store.steampowered.com/app/251110/INFRA/)
 - [???]
 - [ChatGPT](chatgpt.com)

+## Links
+You can check on the developement on the Loiste Interactive [Discord](https://discord.gg/vsqvazWJnZ)

 ### This README was last updated on 19.07.2025
 ### Release of Part 1 is planned on 15.01.2026 but this is not confirmed yet